• Skip to primary navigation

 1. A 9×13 casserole dish helps to keep the chicken juicy and stops the sugar from burning (hello, easy cleanup!).
 The final dish will also have delicious juices that you can serve overtop.

-2. If you like spice, you can add ¼ tsp to ½ tsp of cayenne to the rub.
+2. If you like spice, you can add ¼ teaspoon to ½ teaspoon of cayenne to the rub.

 Did you try this recipe?Leave a comment + rating and let me know what you think!